Project Effort and Duration

 For example, the formula would not work while developing a piece of software code.

 What units do you use to connote Project effort and Duration?
+Do you use any formulas?
 Please leave a comment.

 I have also compiled a PMP Formulas Cheat Sheet.
 It will help you in your exam prep.
 You can read more about it and directly download it free by joining PMP prep linkedin group.
 It is the best and most comprehensive cheat sheet based on the PMBOK Guide 6th.

 If you are looking beyond a cheat sheet, then I would suggest you to buy detailed PMP Exam Formula Study Guide by Cornelius Fichtner.
 It contains detailed explanations of all the formulas along with examples and 105 practice questions.